Florian Krampe: Research

-In a 2025 study, Krampe and co-authors presented the first global quantitative analysis of the environmental impacts of armed conflict.
-The study found that countries affected by armed conflict experience significantly lower environmental performance and that recovery can take 20 to 30 years.
-The findings underscore the long-term environmental consequences of conflict and the need for environmental protection to be integrated into peacebuilding and post-conflict recovery efforts.

 Career

 Krampe received his PhD from Uppsala University in 2016.
 Since 2017 he is working in the climate change and risk programme at the Stockholm International Peace Research Institute (SIPRI).
 He has been visiting research fellow at the Pufendorf Institute of Advanced Studies, Lund University and a student fellow at the Peace Research Institute Oslo (PRIO).
 Since 2016, Krampe is an Affiliated Researcher at the Research School for International Water Cooperation at the Department of Peace and Conflict Research at Uppsala University.
 Krampe has published in, World Development, Global Environmental Politics and The Lancet Global Health as well as Cooperation and Conflict and Sustainability Science.

 Krampe's expertise on climate security and environmental peacebuilding has informed intergovernmental organizations and policy actors.
 He has engaged among others with UN Environment, the African Union, the Food and Agriculture Organization of the United Nations (FAO), as well as the German Federal Foreign Office, the Swedish Ministry of Foreign Affairs and the Norwegian Foreign Ministry.
 Krampe's research has received coverage by major global news outlets, including New York Times, Washington Post, Deutsche Welle, Foreign Policy, Agence France-Presse, Hindustan Times, The Asahi Shimbun and CNBC Africa.

-Krampe is a frequent speaker on issues related to climate security, environmental peacebuilding, and security.
-He has delivered keynote addresses and lectures at international forums, policy institutions, and academic venues.
-His speaking engagements have included the United Nations, Conferences of the Parties (COPs), the European Parliament, and prominent conferences such as Digital–Life–Design (DLD) and the Asia-Pacific Programme for Senior Military Officers (APPSMO) at RSIS in Singapore.